koch-tobias/master-thesis/README.md

 │  ├─ training_pipeline/ </br>
 │  │  ├─ main.py </br>

-The first step after loading the data sets is the tuning of the hyperparameters via grid search.
+The first step after loading the datasets is the tuning of the hyperparameters via grid search.
 Here, 81 models are trained iteratively by varying over 4 hyperparameters. </br>
-After that, the top x % [default = 10] of the models are selected by the best area under the curve (auc) score and then validated using k-fold crossvalidation [default = 4]. </br>
+After that, the top x % [default = 10] of the models are selected by the highest area under the curve (auc) score and then validated using k-fold cross-validation [default = 4]. </br>
-The model with the highest auc score after crossvalidation is then selected as the "best" model and trained on a larger trainset that combines the previous trainset and the testset to use the entire available data.
-Only the validation set is retained for validation of the final model.
+The model with the highest auc score after cross-validation is then selected as the "best" model.
+It is trained on a larger trainset that combines the previous train set and the test set to use the entire available data.
+The validation of the final model is performed on the original validation set.

 The trained models and its files to validate and compare the models are stored in following folder: </br>
 master-thesis/ </br>